uuyen/docker-birthday-3/tutorial.md

 The above gives a list of images that I've pulled from the registry and the ones that I've created myself (we'll shortly see how).
 The list will most likely not correspond to the list of images that you have currently on your machine.
 The `TAG` refers to a particular snapshot of the image and the `ID` is the corresponding unique identifier for that image.

 For simplicity, you can think of an image akin to a git repository - images can be [committed](https://docs.docker.com/engine/reference/commandline/commit/) with changes and have multiple versions.
-When you provide a specific version number, the client defaults to `latest`.
+When you do not provide a specific version number, the client defaults to `latest`.
 For example, you can pull a specific version of `ubuntu` image as follows:
 ```
 $ docker pull ubuntu:12.04
 ```